David-Simonetti-ND/Stock-Market-Simulator/README.md

 ### Running on Student Machines:

-running on the student machines is the easiest to get an overview of all the parts of the system, but the performance is poor because the number of replicators will be limited to the number of machines that exist.
+Running on the student machines is the easiest to get an overview of all the parts of the system, but the performance is poor because the number of replicators will be limited to the number of machines that exist.
 Running multiple replicators on the same machine is possible but doesn't result in much throughput gain.

 Ensure you have python 3.9+ installed on the student machines.